vrushali29-git/Simple-Calculator/README.md

 Simple Calculator

-It is use the basic arithmetic operations. languages used are HTML, CSS, JAVASCRIPT
+It is use to perform the basic arithmetic operations. languages used are HTML, CSS, JAVASCRIPT